MicrosoftDocs/learn/learn-pr/quantum/azure-quantum-intro/includes/3-quantum-inspired-optimization.md

 Hence, we say it follows a biased random walk.

 Let's take a look at how we define the cost function of our simulated annealing problem.
 Firstly, we have a number of variables.
-We can name these variables $x$, and if we have $i$ variables, then we can index them individually using $x_i$.
+We can name these variables **x**, and if we have **i** variables, then we can index them individually as follows:

 ![Variable definition](../media/variable.png)